ShishirV712/MICROROS_GUIDE/README.md

 >/rosout

-**If this topic is available then your microros installation is correct and the setup is complete /cubemx_publisher**
+**If the topic /cubemx_publisher is available then your microros installation is correct and the setup is complete**

 # FINAL TEST STEP:
 **Run the following line in the second terminal**